Associate Professor of Microbiology and Immunology

 Control of developmentally inducible gene expression in differentiating embryonic

 The embryonic stem cell master transcription regulator Oct4 is a potent controller of pluripotency.
-We identified a transcriptional mechanism hat Oct4 uses uniquely at its core pluripotency targets.
-This mechanism involves the Jmjd1c histone demethylase and FACT histone chaperone.
-Another category of Oct4 targets are developmental-specific genes that are silent but held in a configuration that allows them to be readily activated, or stably repressed, later in development.
-We are studying the role of Oct4 paralogs (e.g., Oct1) in this process.
+Oct4 associates with targets that directly control pluripotency (such as the gene encoding Oct4 itself), and with developmentally inducible genes that are poised--silent but held in a configuration that allows them to be readily activated, or stably repressed, later in development.
+We are studying the role of the co-expressed Oct4 paralogs (e.g., Oct1) at these targets.
 These proteins have similar in vitro DNA binding specificity as Oct4 and recognize many of the same target genes.
 We have found that pluripotent cells with inducible Oct1 knockout behave normally until differentiation, where they fail to induce developmentally appropriate genes, and aberrantly express developmentally inappropriate genes.
 Upon ESCs differentiation, Oct1 occupies Oct4 target genes, sometimes transiently.
 These results support a “handoff mode”, whereby activities related to Oct4 take over gene poising and gene silencing duties from Oct4 as cells differentiate and Oct4 is lost.
 We are determining whether this occurs genome-wide, and identifying the cofactors used in this process.

-Upstream control of Oct1 protein stability and cellular metabolism by BRCA1
+Reciprocal control of BRCA1 protein stability by Oct1

-Oct1is widely expressed, but more highly expressed in somatic and cancer stem cell compartments, where it promotes glycolytic metabolic phenotypes.
+Oct1 is widely expressed, but more highly expressed in somatic and cancer stem cell compartments, where it promotes glycolytic metabolic phenotypes.
 Interestingly mRNA levels remain unchanged.
-We have found that Oct1 protein is destabilized by BRCA1/BARD1 via its N-terminal E3 ligase activity.
-Consistently, we have found that BRCA1 promotes oxidative metabolic profiles.
-In primary breast cancer specimens, Oct1 protein levels tend to increase with tumor grade while BRCA1 declines.
-We are studying the biochemical and metabolic circuitry of this process, the effect of BRCA1 mutants and variants in Oct1 stability, and whether Oct1 promotes breast cancer tumorigenicity through metabolic mechanisms.
+We found that Oct1 protein is destabilized by BRCA1/BARD1 via its N-terminal E3 ligase activity.
+Interestingly, we have found that Oct1 reciprocally controls BRCA1 protein levels through a post-transcriptional mechanism that is invisible to high-throughput techniques.
+We are working to identify the mechanism.

 Contribution of Oct1 to tissue regeneration and malignancy